learnhubdev/laravel-api-starter-kit/README.md

 # Laravel API Starter Kit

-A Laravel API Starter Kit for long-term projects
+An opinionated Laravel API Starter Kit for long-term projects inspired by the tactical patterns from Domain-Driven Design.